menemshasolomon/election-blog/content/post/2024-11-01-9-final-prediction-assignment/index.markdown

 *Normalizing the Two-Party Vote Share in my Models to Generate a Final Prediction*

+Since my values for two-party vote share sum to over 100, I normalized them through a simple formula of deviding each party's prediction by a sum of both parties' predictions.
+Doing so generated the results displayed below:

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>